bsutherland333-zz/mechawreckers/README.md

 ## File Organization

+Write all code within the SRC directory.

 To organize our code, please make files that group functions into categories based on their function.
-For example, any functions that drive stepper motors should be put in a file that is seperate from functions that drive servos and so on.
+For example, any functions that drive stepper motors should be put in a file and folder that is seperate from functions that drive servos and so on.

+## Compiling on MPLab IDE

+- The code on in this directory won't compile unless you include the src directory in your project path